openpnp/openpnp/Motion-Controller-Firmwares.md

 * See the [proposed changes (Pull Request)](https://github.com/synthetos/TinyG/pull/258).
 * Follow [the discussion](https://groups.google.com/d/msg/openpnp/veyVAwqS0do/Zsn73noGBQAJ).

-The changes have now officially been adopted by the TinyG project.
-But please still use the [makr.zone link](https://makr.zone/tinyg-new-g-code-commands-for-openpnp-use/577/), as the official firmware downloads are not yet updated and additional guidance is needed.
+Most changes have now officially been adopted by the TinyG project.
+But please still use the [makr.zone link](https://makr.zone/tinyg-new-g-code-commands-for-openpnp-use/577/), as the official firmware downloads (binaries) are not yet updated and additional guidance is needed.
+Plus there is still a special version supporting the ADC for vacuum sensing.

 ___